como-ph/comoparams/README.md

-The **pull data** set of functions in `comoparams` are helper functions that are called within the **calculate** set of functions to extract data needed to make specfic calculations needed for the actual **CoMo Consortium Model** parameters.
+The **pull data** set of functions in `comoparams` are helper functions that are called within the **calculate** set of functions to extract data needed to make specific calculations needed for the actual **CoMo Consortium Model** parameters.

 #### Pulling data from the Philippines Statistics Authority (PSA) 2015 Population Census (2015 POPCEN)

 The last Philippines census was in 2015.
-A 2020 census was planned but due to the COVID-19 pandemic, this is most likely goint to be put on hold.
+A 2020 census was planned but due to the COVID-19 pandemic, this is most likely going to be put on hold.
 The [Philippines Statistics Authority (PSA)](http://www.psa.gov.ph) provides an XLSX file for its updated 2020 population projections based on the 2015 POPCEN.
 This file is